The Brutal Truth Behind ‘I’ll Call You’

 Don’t hound the company chasing an answer

 I think it’s safe to say that hounding or ringing the company relentlessly if they have not contacted you, won’t win you any favors.
-In fact, it could ruin your chances of getting the job.

-In many cases it is appropriate to make a follow up call.
-The hard part of course is knowing if or when you should follow up.
+In many cases, it is appropriate to make a follow-up call.
+The hard part, of course, is knowing if or when you should follow up.
 If you reach voice mail, leave a concise message with your contact details.
 Don’t be long-winded about it.
-If they don’t return your call – move on.

 I know I have made the mistake of saying I will call someone in the past and then not followed through.
-One thing is for certain, after my recent job hunting experience I will be a lot more aware of when I promise to call someone.
+One thing is for certain after my recent job hunting experience I will be a lot more aware of when I promise to call someone.

 How often do you tell someone you are going to call and then not follow through?